aliasgar521/Training-and-Placement/README.md

 ![student information](https://github.com/aliasgar521/Training-and-Placement/blob/master/Screenshots/3.png)

-From here the TPO can view which student is appearing for which companys schedule and when
+\The TPO can also view which student is appearing for which companys schedule and when

 ![Student appearing](https://github.com/aliasgar521/Training-and-Placement/blob/master/Screenshots/4.png)

+The TPO can also view the details of all of the Alumni of the Institute